-The educational objectives of the Chemical Engineering undergraduate program are to prepare students for career and professional accomplishments after graduation including:
+The Program Educational Objectives (PEOs) of the Chemical Engineering undergraduate program are to prepare students for career and professional accomplishments after graduation including:

-- Successfully practice as an engineer or in some other professional pursuit, including traditional or emerging fields of chemical engineering.
+- Successfully practicing as an engineer or in another professional pursuit, including traditional or emerging fields of chemical engineering, making a positive impact locally and globally.

 By the time of graduation, our students attain the following student outcomes: